Andy Volpe -

 - As noted on my website, I have been giving programs since 2002.
 I greatly enjoy sharing my love and knowledge of the material, and frequently research and revise my material.

 - I am insured with the Living History Association, a known organization dedicated to authenticity and research.
 I also maintain a strict level of attentiveness during my program; people are not allowed to handle my gear unless supervised / allowed by me.
-Weapons are not to be handled by anyone at any time.
+Weapons (aka Theatrical Props) are not to be handled by anyone at any time.
 Along with a reservation form / contract, I include a weapons waiver detailing my policies that must be signed and sent to me before a program date.

 - I am a member of, and associated with several Roman reconstruction groups, all of whom are known throughout the world as high quality, respectable organizations, all of whom are seriously dedicated to research, reconstruction and studying the current archaeological information that becomes available.
+My degree in Fine Arts included courses on historical art making, art history and research; I've been on my own research since.

 How much does your programs cost?